CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 direct and diffuse shorwave incidents are computed separately, thus removing the snow grain adjustment used in the 3-band Delta-Eddington scheme.
 Also, albedo and absorption of snow-covered sea ice are adjusted for solar zenith angles greater than 75 degrees.
+Because the 5-band lookup tables are very large, they can be slow to compile.
+The setting ``ICE_SNICARHC`` is false for simulations not using the ``dEdd_snicar_ad`` option, and must be set to true in order to use the hard-coded (HC) lookup tables generated from the SNICAR model.

 The namelist parameters ``R_ice`` and ``R_pnd`` adjust the albedo of bare or ponded ice by the product of the namelist value and one standard